-Securing event rights is increasingly a hotly contested process as traditional host cities and countries, as well as emerging nations, have realised the benefits to be had from hosting major events.
+For major events, the bid planning, feasibility and preparation stages are critically important.
+Securing event rights is increasingly a hotly contested process, as traditional host cities and countries — as well as emerging nations — realise the benefits of hosting major events.
 There are now many more players in the market.

-The level of international competition means that:
+This level of international competition means that:

-- the bar is constantly being raised for the quality, depth and thoroughness of event bids,
+- the bar is constantly being raised for the quality, depth and thoroughness of event bids

 - event owners are becoming more demanding and more prescriptive in their requirements.